kd9rca/foxhunttx/README.md

 First got the idea from youtube video: https://www.youtube.com/watch?v=e4b0fNvXA10

 I'll add a schematic soon, but the neccasary info is commented in the sketch.
+I'll also try to make a demo video.
+Stay tuned.

+For now you can ignore both of the .hex files and notes.txt.
+Nothing useful in them.

 For questions, comments, or help, my email is on my QRZ.com page.
 73